QuantitativeImagingLaboratory/assignment-1-goutamvenkatesh/report.md

     For every region, the number of pixels in that region is counted and returned with that region number.
     For every new region, the pixels are calculated / counted.
-    The centroid is just the average value of the distance from the extreme pixels along the Y-axis of the blob and the extreme pixels along the X-axis of the blob.
+    The centroid is just the intersecting value of the distance from the extreme pixels along the Y-axis of the blob and the extreme pixels along the X-axis of the blob.
 With this, we get the location of the blob, which is the approximate centroid of the blob.